verrazzano/docs/content/en/docs/setup/install/multicluster-no-rancher.md

 ## Additional preregistration setup

-Before registering the managed cluster, first you need to set up the following items:
+Before registering the managed cluster, first you will need to set up the following items:
 - A Secret containing the managed cluster's CA certificate.
 Note that the `cacrt` field in this secret can be empty only if the managed cluster uses a well-known CA.
   This CA certificate is used by the admin cluster to scrape metrics from the managed cluster, for both applications and Verrazzano components.